A claim by a beneficiary or supplier/assignee must be accompanied by the attending physician's prescription or documentation from the attending

 information on the prescription or other documentation.
 For example, where the attending

-physician has prescribed an IPPB machine but has failed to indicate his estimate of
+physician has prescribed an IPPB machine but has failed to indicate the physician's

-the period of medical necessity, the carrier could readily infer from a diagnosis
+estimate of the period of medical necessity, the carrier could readily infer from

-of severe pulmonary emphysema that the equipment will be needed long enough to warrant
+a diagnosis of severe pulmonary emphysema that the equipment will be needed long enough

-purchase when the condition is stable, chronic, and non-life threatening.
-If the information
+to warrant purchase when the condition is stable, chronic, and non-life threatening.

 Where the information cannot be obtained from the above sources, the carrier will